Multi-point distribution of TASEP: Cauchy-type summation over nested roots

 \section{Cauchy-type summation over nested roots}

 This is a key portion of the proof of Theorem~\ref{thm:periodic_TASEP_large_period}.
 More explicitly, the main results, Propositions~\ref{prop:Cauchy_sum_over_roots} and~\ref{prop:Cauchy_sum_over_roots_ext} in this section will be used in the proof of Lemma~\ref{lm:lemma2}, which is the most technical part in the proof of Theorem~\ref{thm:periodic_TASEP_large_period}.
-Since it is independent of the TASEP model, and it might be applicable to other problems, we put it in this separate section.
+Since it is independent of the TASEP model, and it might be applicable to other problems (see \cite{Liu21} for an application to find the distribution of the geodesic in the directed last passage percolation), we put it in this separate section.

 In this section, we will study a multiple sum over roots of $q(w)=\hat z_i$ for some $\hat z_i$'s with decreasing magnitudes, where $q(w)$ is an analytic function in the considered domain with some assumptions around its zero.
+Examples of such $q(w)$ functions are $q(w)=w^N$ and $q(w)=(w+1)^{L-N}$ for one region case, or $q(w)=w^N(w+1)^{L-N}$ for the two-region case which we will consider later.
 The summand involves factors

 for some vectors $W$ and $W'$, whose coordinates will be chosen from the roots of $q(w)=\hat z$ and $q(w)=\hat z'$ respectively.
 The notations $\Delta(W)$ and $\Delta(W;W')$ are introduced at the beginning of Section~\ref{sec:series_expansion}.
 We remind that